The Ghostley Witch

 make much difference then.

 The next day Hella skilfully intercepted Frau Linkmeyer´s mail.
-She

-wouldn´t notice; she was too busy cleaning.
+She wouldn´t notice; she was too busy cleaning.

-Settling down in the most comfortable corner of her little cloud, she
+Settling down in the most comfortable corner of her little

-she should consider marrying him instead?
+lady!
+Maybe she should consider marrying him instead?

-Well, perhaps as a last resort, in the unlikely case it didn´t work out
+Well, perhaps as a last resort, in the unlikely case it didn´t

-execution by marrying him.
+of execution by marrying him.

 Well, let´s see how he does in the writing department.

 Her eyes went quickly over the text.
 Hm, not bad.
-Not bad at all.
-"And so, my dear Gertrude – if I may
+Not bad at

-nothing would.
+along, nothing would.

-Then some more phrases about hoping to be able to greet her soon in his
+Then some more phrases about hoping to be able to greet her soon

-humble little Stalag, and an unmistakable "Yours
+in his humble little Stalag, and an unmistakable "Yours affectionately, Wilhelm Klink."

-"Good work, my boy!" she complimented the prisoner´s leader.
+"Good work, my boy!" she complimented the prisoner´s

+leader.
 "Now off to Burkhalter!"

-"Well, let the play begin!" she said as she called on General
+"Well, let the play begin!" she said as she called on

-Burkhalter that evening.
+General Burkhalter that evening.

 She adjusted her mind and called out Frau Linkmeyer´s features.
-She was

-a modern witch; she had advanced beyond the physical discomforts of
+She was a modern witch; she had advanced beyond the physical discomforts of

 transformation.
 Instead, she worked by brain-control of her subjects.
 By